Most Terrier breeds have been bred for centuries across England and Scotland.

 16. Neapolitan Mastiff x American Pitbull Terrier Mix

-While this mix cross can be between any of the Mastiff breeds, the most common hybrid is the Neapolitan Mastiff and the American Pitbull Terrier.
+While this terrier mix can be between any of the Mastiff breeds, the most common hybrid is the Neapolitan Mastiff and the American Pitbull Terrier.

 Despite their somewhat intimidating appearance, the Pitbull Mastiff mix is both kind and loyal.